 Maulik Pancholy, Chairman & Co-Founder

-Maulik Pancholy is an actor, writer and activist.
+Maulik Pancholy is an actor, author and activist.
 He is known for playing Jonathan on NBC’s award-winning comedy 30 Rock, Sanjay on the Showtime hit series Weeds, and Neal on the NBC comedy Whitney.
 Numerous television guest appearances include Elementary, Star Trek: Discovery, Friends From College, The Good Wife, Web Therapy, The Comeback, The Sopranos, and Law & Order: Criminal Intent.
 He is the voice of Baljeet on Disney’s Phineas and Ferb, and the title voice of Sanjay on Nickelodeon’s Sanjay and Craig – the first lead Indian-American character on a network cartoon.
 On stage, he starred opposite Matthew Broderick and Martin Short in Broadway’s It’s Only A Play, and opposite Ed Harris in Good For Otto.
 He has been nominated for and won the Screen Actors Guild Award on multiple occasions.

 As an activist, he has long been an advocate for the Asian American and Pacific Islander (AAPI) and LGBTQI communities.
 He is the recipient of the Asian American Arts Alliance Award, the Human Rights Campaign’s Visibility Award, and was named to Out Magazine’s Top 100 list.
 In 2014, President Obama appointed him to serve on the President’s Advisory Commission on AAPIs.
 During his three-year tenure, he spearheaded the launch of #ActToChange, an anti-bullying campaign for AAPI youth.